Pediatric Residency Program Facts

 Pediatric Inpatient Teams at Le Bonheur

 All non-surgical admissions are assigned to an inpatient pediatric team.
-There are four pediatric teams.
-There are 3 teams covering general pediatric patients and 1 team of subspecialty patients.
-The residents manage all patients.
-Each team is composed of a faculty attending, 2 senior residents, 4-5 interns, a Junior Intern (fourth year student), and several medical students.
-Each team admits patients every night.
-Approximately one-fourth of the patients are admitted to community pediatricians, one-fourth to faculty sub-specialists, and the rest to the Le Bonheur pediatricians and hospitalists.
-All inpatient services have family centered bedside walk rounds daily with the supervising residents acting as rounding leaders.
+There are four, “floor-based” pediatric teams which are resident centered – each team cares for a mix of general pediatric and subspecialty patients.
+The residents manage all patients on the team with the guidance of attending physicians and fellows.
+Each team is composed of a faculty attending, 1-2 supervising residents, 3-4 interns, a junior intern (fourth year medical student) and several third year medical students.
+Each team admits their own patients during any 24-hour period.
+Approximately one-fourth of the patients are admitted to community pediatricians, one-fourth to faculty subspecialists, and the remaining one-half to LeBonheur pediatricians and hospitalists.
+All inpatient services have daily family centered bedside walk rounds with the supervising residents acting as rounding leaders.

-Call Policies and Call Rooms
+Night Shift, Call Policies and Call Rooms

-There are call rooms at each training location.
-Call rooms are private with bathrooms, and each is equipped with a telephone and desk.
+There are call rooms conveniently located at each training locations.
+These rooms are private with private bathrooms.
+Each is equipped with a telephone and desk.
 Laptop computers are available for use in the call rooms.
-At Le Bonheur, the residents have access to the housestaff lounge, which includes several computers, sofas, and a big screen television.
-We also have a workout room, study room, kitchen and computer rooms.
+While at LeBonheur, housestaff has 24-hour access to the resident lounge – including two computer rooms, a common area with big screen TV and sofas, study rooms, workout room, and kitchen.

-Over the course of three years, the residents will review a general pediatric curriculum.
-The residents are expected to review a short article before clinic and come prepared for a discussion with the continuity clinic preceptor.
-This curriculum reviews fundamental topics in general pediatrics and encourages self-directed learning as well as going over board type review questions with each article.
+During their three years in continuity clinic, the residents will review a general pediatric curriculum.
+The residents are expected to review an article before clinic and come prepared for a discussion of this material with their clinic preceptor.
+This curriculum reviews fundamental topics in general pediatrics and encourages self-directed learning as well as going over “board type” review questions/topics.
 It challenges residents to practice evidence-based medicine in a general pediatric environment.

 Student Teaching by Residents